Hi Godly Play Teachers,

 of kids could draw and fill in the tree, another do the leaves, another

 do the birds and birds' nests, and another do the sower.

-Our fourth grade class did this a year or two ago and it turned out great!
+Our fourth grade class did this and it turned out great!

 2. Children could individually glue a seed to a paper and draw what the tree will grow to be.